bt3gl/building_blog/content/paillier.md

 Your original message is: 1
 ```

 * ... but **up to a size**!
-I tried to input a ridiculous large number and it was rejected.
+I tried to input a ridiculously large number and it was rejected.
 Anything a bit larger than an encrypted message was rejected.
 This is important!
-It means that the we might have a [modulo] here.
+It means that we might have a [modulo] here.
 It also means that we cannot just multiply two ciphers and ask the oracle, since the message would be too large.

 * The secret was **changing periodically** (probably each hour).
 It means that the keys (the module) were changing too.
 This ruins any plan of **brute forcing** it.